raspberrychris/chrishainesnew/content/seo-glossary/10x-content.md

 ## In Summary

 10X Content is a term used to describe content that is 10 times more valuable, engaging, and shareable than the average content.
-It is a concept developed by content marketing expert, Neil Patel, who believes that creating exceptional content can help businesses stand out from the competition and drive more traffic, leads, and sales.
+It is a concept developed by Rand Fishkin, who believes that creating exceptional content can help businesses stand out from the competition and drive more traffic, leads, and sales.
 10X Content involves a combination of factors, including high-quality writing, eye-catching visuals, and a focus on providing unique and useful information that resonates with the target audience.
 By creating 10X Content, businesses can improve their online presence, increase brand awareness, and ultimately, boost their bottom line.

+{{< button href="/contact" target="_self" >}}
+Get a free SEO consultation 👉
+{{< /button >}}